 The company's placing of funds in trust may not protect those funds from third party claims against the company.
 Although the company will seek to have all vendors and service providers the company engages and prospective target businesses the company negotiates with execute agreements with the company waiving any right, title, interest or claim of any kind in or to any monies held in the trust account for the benefit of the company's public shareholders, they may not execute such agreements.
 Furthermore, even if such entities execute such agreements with the company, they may seek recourse against the trust account.
 A court may not uphold the validity of such agreements.
-Accordingly, the proceeds held in trust could be subject to claims which could take priority over those of the company's public shareholders.
-If the company is unable to complete a business combination and distribute the proceeds held in trust to the company's public shareholders, the Sponsor has agreed (subject to certain exceptions described in Exhibit 10.1 to this registration statement) that it will be liable to ensure that the proceeds in the trust account are not reduced below \$10.00 per share by the claims of target businesses or claims of vendors or other entities that are owed money by the company for services rendered or contracted for or products sold to the company.
+Accordingly, the proceeds held in trust could be subject to claims which could take priority over those of the company's public shareholders, the Sponsor has agreed (subject to certain exceptions described in Exhibit 10.1 to this registration statement) that it will be liable to ensure that the proceeds in the trust account are not reduced below \$10.00 per share by the claims of target businesses or claims of vendors or other entities that are owed money by the company for services rendered or contracted for or products sold to the company.
 However, it may not be able to meet such obligation.
 Therefore, the per-share distribution from the trust account may be less than \$10.00, plus interest, due to such claims.